semanticarts/gist/docs/Contributing.md

 - A reviewer should assign the PR to the same release project as the issue(s) it addresses if that has not been done when the PR was submitted.
 - When you correct your PR based on reviewer comments, and commit these changes, they automaticallly get added to the existing PR, so you should not create another PR.
 - If a reviewer does not deem him/herself qualified to review the PR, he/she should reassign it to another reviewer.
+- The PR will automatically be moved back into the In Progress column when a reviewer requests changes.

 ### Merging the PR

-- The repository is configured to do rebase and merge by default.
+- The repository is configured to do rebase and merge by default, but there are some cases where a rebase is not possible and merge commit must be selected.
 - The GitHub project board is configured to automatically move a merged PR and its associated issue(s) to the Done column, assuming you have linked the PR to the issue(s).
 - The repository is configured to automatically delete the remoted branch on merge.